Haifa International Airport

 Today, the city is a major seaport located on Israel's Mediterranean coastline in the Bay of Haifa covering 63.7 square kilometres (24.6 sq mi).
 The city plays an important role in Israel's economy.
 It is also home to Matam, one of the oldest and largest high-tech parks in the country.
 Haifa Bay is a center of heavy industry, petroleum refining and chemical processing.
 Haifa formerly functioned as the western terminus of an oil pipeline from Iraq via Jordan.

-By Kell E. trip to Anywhere
+By Kathleen Herrick trip to Paris

 Featured experiences